Legal Aid to sue Adams admin for not implementing new housing voucher laws: ‘It could help a lot of people’

 Desir, whose group has joined Council Democrats in dismissing City Hall’s cost projections as exaggerated, said he’s in the midst of finalizing the selection of the lawsuit’s plaintiffs and will file in Manhattan Supreme Court in coming weeks.
 Legal Aid may seek class action status for the suit to represent all low-income New Yorkers living in shelters as well as those on the brink of homelessness who would become eligible for vouchers under the Council bills, Desir added.

+“Every day DSS delays in implementing the laws is a day that more New Yorkers needlessly end up or remain in homeless shelters, and the city faces unnecessary legal liability,” the speaker wrote to Wasow Park, whose agency oversees the CityFHEPS program.

+It was not immediately clear if the Council would pursue its own lawsuit or join Legal Aid’s filing.

-Though he’s not under consideration to be one of the suit’s named plaintiffs, Dane Warren, a formerly homeless health care worker, told The News last week he’s in favor of pushing Adams to implement the Council reforms.
+Though he’s not under consideration to be a named plaintiff in Legal Aid’s suit, Dane Warren, a formerly homeless health care worker, told The News last week he’s in favor of pushing Adams to implement the Council reforms.

 Warren, who’s 57 and had to stop working due to a disability, became homeless after his mother died and he could no longer afford rent on their apartment.
 He said he spent more than a year in city shelters before being able to move into his current Bronx apartment this past October after finally being cleared for a CityFHEPS voucher that covers his entire rent.